 Providing Skilled Legal Expertise

-Mr. Dieterly concentrates his practice in the representation of New Jersey local government bodies, estate planning and estate administration.
+Mr. Dieterly concentrated his practice in the representation of New Jersey local government bodies, estate planning and estate administration.

-Mr. Dieterly also has extensive experience in drafting a variety of wills, including those with complex trust and tax saving provisions, and in the administration of trusts and estates.
+Mr. Dieterly also had extensive experience in drafting a variety of wills, including those with complex trust and tax saving provisions, and in the administration of trusts and estates.

-Mr. Dieterly served as secretary and a member of the Board of Directors of the Local Government Law Section of the New Jersey State Bar Association, and is a former Trustee of the New Jersey Association of School Attorneys.
-He is also a member of the New Jersey Institute of Local Government Attorneys, New Jersey Planning Officials, and the Hunterdon County County Bar Association.
-He has lectured on municipal and school law in continuing legal education programs and for municipal officials.
+Mr. Dieterly served as secretary and a member of the Board of Directors of the Local Government Law Section of the New Jersey State Bar Association, and was a former Trustee of the New Jersey Association of School Attorneys.
+He was also a member of the New Jersey Institute of Local Government Attorneys, New Jersey Planning Officials, and the Hunterdon County Bar Association.
+He lectured on municipal and school law in continuing legal education programs and for municipal officials.

-Mr. Dieterly is a Trustee of the Hunterdon Art Museum, and former member and Vice-President of the North Hunterdon Regional High School Board of Education.
+Mr. Dieterly was a Trustee of the Hunterdon Art Museum, and former member and Vice-President of the North Hunterdon Regional High School Board of Education.